 - Samuel Adams Chocolate Bock

-What Foods Can You Pair with Chocolate Beer?
+What Foods Can You Pair with Chocolate Beers?

 A good contrast is pairing oysters and stout.
 Oysters have a strong, briny flavour that stands up to the chocolatey notes of the stout.
 Chocolate beers can be paired with roasted or smoked meats, toasted grains and bread and earthy vegetables such as mushrooms, beets and legumes.
 Sweet beers go well with rich caramels and creamy butterscotch puddings or any dish with cinnamon, nutmeg or ginger, all of which accentuate the sweetness of the beer.